Lars-B/CEDAR/experiments_hc/README.md

 > write.phyDat(yeast, "yeast.fasta", format="fasta")
 ```

+## Method: Hill-climbing heuristic

+Starting from a random tree, the heuristic iterates the following steps
+  - reorder randomly the leaves of the current tree
+  - compute the likelihood of all trees in the HOP neighbourhood of the current tree
+  - select the best likelihood tree
+  - if its likelihood is within a given tolerance (`0.001`) of the best tree so far:
+    - decrease a patience counter [patience step]
+  - otherwise:
+    - the best tree becomes the current tree
+    - the patience counter is reset to max_patience (`max_patience=5`)
+until the maximum number of iterations is reached or the patience counter is 0

 ## Experiments

-For each dataset, run 10 hill-climbing exploration with a random starting tree.
+For each dataset, run 10 hill-climbing explorations with a random starting tree.

 ```
 sed 's/DATASET/zika/g' run_template.sh > run_zika.sh